kieviceb/TERRENATOR-WRO-2024/README.md

 ## Components
 A list of all the electrical and mechanical components in the robot.
-- Arduino UNO R3
+- Arduino NANO
-- Mini breadboard
+- Mini breadboard x2
-- H Bridge L298N
+- TB6612 motor driver
 - HC-SRO4 ultrasonic sensor x3
-- TCS3472 colour sensor X2
 - POLOLU Metal Gearmotor 25Dx65L mm MP 12V with 48 CPR Encoder
 - Steren Metal gear servo motor
 - OVONIC 3s 2200mAh 11.1V Lipo Battery
 - Proto wires
-- Pixy cam 2.1
+- Pixy cam v2
-- Havic 5000mAh power bank Model HV-P8004X
 - 3d structure (you can find the printables in `models`)
 - RC Car wheels x2
 - Makeblock car kit wheels x2
-- Plastic straps x2
 - Toggle-Switch SPDT 6A/125VAC
 - Iron bar for the engine
 - (for a more detailed explanation of the components, review the engineering journal)

 ## Strategy